rb1511/MACHINE-LEARNING/README.md

-# MACHINE LEARNING
+# <U>Machine Learning</U>

+### <B>Definition:-</B>
-Definition : Learn from Data & Solves Problem, It is a program that analyses data and learns to predict the outcome.
+Learn from Data & Solves Problem, It is a program that analyses data and learns to predict the outcome.

-TYPES
+## <I>Types of Machine Learning</I>

+### <B>1.
+Supervised Learning:-</B>
-1 Supervised Learning : Supervised learning is a machine learning algorithm of inferring a function from labeled training data.
+Supervised learning is a machine learning algorithm of inferring a function from labeled training data.
 The training data consists of a set of training examples.

+### <B>2.
+Unsupervised Learning:-</B>
-2 Unsupervised Learning: Unsupervised learning is also a type of machine learning algorithm used to find patterns on the set of data given.
+Unsupervised learning is also a type of machine learning algorithm used to find patterns on the set of data given.
 In this, we don’t have any dependent variable or label to predict.

+### <B>3.
+Reinforcement Learning:-</B>
-3 Reinforcement Learning: Reinforcement learning is a machine learning training method based on rewarding desired behaviors and/or punishing undesired ones.
+Reinforcement learning is a machine learning training method based on rewarding desired behaviors and/or punishing undesired ones.
 In general, a reinforcement learning agent is able to perceive and interpret its environment, take actions and learn through trial and error.

-1. Supervised Learning

-I) Classification
+## <I>Supervised Learning Classification</I>

-K-Nearest Neighbor
+I] K-Nearest Neighbor

-Support Vector Machine
+II] Support Vector Machine

-Decision Tree
+III] Decision Tree

-Random Forest
+IV] Random Forest

-Naive Bayes
+V] Naive Bayes

-Neural Network
+VI] Neural Network

-Stochastic Gradient Descent
+VII] Stochastic Gradient Descent

-II) Regression
+## <I>Supervised Learning Regression</I>

 Linear Regression: If a single independent variable is used to predict the value of a numerical dependent variable, then such a Linear Regression algorithm is called Simple Linear Regression.
 Logistic Regression: Logistic regression is a process of modeling the probability of a discrete outcome given an input variable.